tbatunclax/web1-workbook/assignments/S13-homework.md

 Tags are main buidling blocks for an HTML document.
 Most tags have have an opening and closing tags.

 A "Class" is an attribute in a html tag, which can contain one or more class elements.
 Multiple html tags can share the same class element or value.
 The difference between an ID and a Class is that an ID is unique and each page can have only one element with an ID.
-A class can be used multiple times in different elements in a page.
+A class attribute can contain one or more class values and the class value can be used multiple times in a page.

 In a class selector the class name is preceded by a period "." and in an ID selector, the name is preceded by a hash character "#".
 Both CSS and Javascript can access and manipulate the HTML tags using the specific ID or class name selectors.